axax/lunuc/README.md

 [![Build Status](https://travis-ci.org/axax/lunuc.svg?branch=master)](https://travis-ci.org/axax/lunuc)

 __This is a boilerplate / app template.
-A full-stack setup to build progressive web apps and to play around with the latest web technologies.
-Everything is up and running.__
+A full-stack setup to build progressive web apps and to play around with the latest web technologies.__

 This demo app is also deployed on heroku https://lunuc.herokuapp.com/